LindadeHaan/Frontend-Applications/README.md

 Added localStorage to the app.
 Chelsea Dekker and Maikel van Veen helped me a lot with this code.
 I could not figure it out myself.
 With the help of Chelsea and Maikel I understand the code and how you save the code in you localStorage.

 Added a lot of styling and made components of the forms.

+##### Thursday october 18
+Added the formula to get the percentage of the risk.
+With the help of Chelsea (and Maikel) I added the formula to the risico-app.
+Now the website calculates the risk while you select a value in a dropdown.